trippo/ResponsiveFilemanager/readme.txt

 CHANGES LOG

-version 9.0.1
+version 9.0.3
-Update queryloader (loading bar) fix a little bug
+fixed bugs

 version 9.0.0
-New amazing layout with new flat icons
+Amazing new layout with new flat icons
-Add Aviary image editor on context menu, the best image editor in the world (free for 800x800px resolution) Add possibility to create multiple thumbs for external use both inside (relative path) and outside (fixed path) of upload folder, and they are update on renaming , deleting, and editing
-Add support of zip,tar,gz files decompression
-Fix a lot of security bug (you must download this version) thanks to Dmitry Kurilo Add https compatibility
+Added link to Aviary image editor in contextual menu, the best image editor in the world (free for 800x800px resolution) Added possibility to create multiple thumbnails for external use both inside (relative path) and outside (fixed path) the upload folder, they are also updated on renaming, deleting, and editing Added support for zip,tar,gz files decompression Fixed a lot of security bugs (you must download this version) thanks to Dmitry Kurilo
-Fix all files when they are loaded externally via ftp client Add show url button on context menu of each file
-The config/config.php is the first file included in all filemanager files for cms costumization Deletes all path configuration problems (if you insert correct path in config.php file) Remove critical error when loading corrupted images Fix other bugs
+Add https compatibility Fix all files when they are loaded externally via ftp client Add show url button in contextual menu of each file The config/config.php is the first file included in all filemanager files for cms customisation Eliminates all path configuration problems (provided correct path is set in config.php file) Removed critical error when loading corrupted images Fixed various other bugs

 *********************************************************
 !
 Installation